IdP Sync

 Premium

-IdP sync is an Enterprise and Premium feature.
+IdP sync is a Premium feature.
 Learn more.

 IdP (Identity provider) sync allows you to use OpenID Connect (OIDC) to synchronize Coder groups, roles, and organizations based on claims from your IdP.